Code-Institute-Submissions/NickSpriggs-fitness_lifestyle_v2_milestone/README.md

   export STRIPE_SECRET_KEY = "Your Stripe Secret Key" export STRIPE_WH_SECRET = "Your Stripe WH Secret Key"

-To set up the database you will need to migrate the database models.
-To do so type the following into the terminal:
+3. You will then need to migrate the database models.
+In the terminal type:

 python3 manage.py makemigrations

 python3 manage.py migrate

-To load the product fixtures into the database type the following into the terminal:
+4. To load the product fixtures into the database type the following into the terminal:

 python3 manage.py loaddata categories